Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Complementary Materials

 \subsection{Reliability Plots}

+In this part we give some background on reliability plots and \ac{MCE}.
 Reliability plots are a visual tool to evaluate model calibration \citep{rel_diagram_degroot, rel_diagrams_niculescu}.
 Consider a model that outputs a prediction $\hat{y}(x_i)$ and a probability $\hat{p}(x_i)$ of correct detection for an input $x_i$ with true label $y_i$.
 We divide the test samples into bins $\{\mathcal{B}_j \}_{j=1}^{B}$, each bin $\mathcal{B}_j$ containing all indices of samples whose prediction confidence falls into the interval $(\frac{j-1}{B}, \frac{j}{B}]$ where $B$ is the total number of bins.
 Reliability plots evaluate the accuracy as function of the confidence which are defined respectively as

 Perfect calibration means that the accuracy is equal to the confidence across all bins.
 For example, given $100$ predictions, each with confidence approximately $0.7$, one should expect that around $70\%$ of these predictions be correctly classified. \\ To compute $\hat{p}(x)$, we need the predictive probability $p(y_t|\mathbf{x}_t)$ for all samples $t \in [1;T]$.
 This can be obtained by marginalizing the data likelihood with respect to the weights vector $\mathbf{w}$.
 This marginalization is generally intractable but can be approximated for both Bayesian logistic regression and Bayesian Neural Networks as detailed in Sec. \ref{app:confidence_calibration_BLR} and Sec. \ref{app:confidence_calibration_BNN}.